 - Listing pitch with a new potential client

 - Asking for referral business

 If you are struggling with your real estate business now consider your skills in these special areas mentioned.
-Also think about the questions that you ask people and how you can improve the level of dialogue with clients and prospects.
-Start practicing your verbal skills.
+Also, think about the questions that you ask people and how you can improve the level of dialogue with clients and prospects.
+Start practising your verbal skills.
 What you say and how you say it can impact the progress of a transaction with a client.

 Here are some great open questions to refine and work on:

-- Where are you located now with your business?
+- Where are you located now in your business?